MCarlquist/gissy/README.md

 - **Enhanced Git Commands**: Clean, colorful, and informative outputs for `status`, `info`, and `branch` commands
 - **Intelligent File Watcher**: Automatically detects file changes in your repository
 - **Automated Workflow**: Runs your tests and linter, then stages, commits, and pushes your changes seamlessly
-- **AI-Powered Commits**: Leverages OpenAI to generate meaningful and conventional commit messages from your code diffs
+- **AI-Powered Commits**: Leverages multiple AI providers (OpenAI, Gemini, Addis AI) to generate meaningful and conventional commit messages from your code diffs
+- **Multi-AI Provider Support**: Choose from OpenAI, Google Gemini, or Addis AI for local language support
 - **Highly Configurable**: Customize every part of the workflow using a simple `.gissyrc.json` file in your project
 - **Zero-Config Ready**: Works out of the box with sensible defaults for most projects
 - **Cross-Platform**: Works on Windows, macOS, and Linux